just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cybersecurity.rst

 .. mchoice:: mcsp-6-9-5
     :random:
     :practice: T
-    :answer_a: (A) Each employee for a company is issued a USB device that contains a unique token code.
+    :answer_a:  Each employee for a company is issued a USB device that contains a unique token code.
 To log into a company computer, an employee must insert the USB device into the computer and provide a correct password.
     :feedback_a:
-    :answer_b: (B) After logging into an account from a new device, a user must enter a code that is sent via e-mail to the e-mail address on file with the account.
+    :answer_b:  After logging into an account from a new device, a user must enter a code that is sent via e-mail to the e-mail address on file with the account.
     :feedback_b:
-    :answer_c: (C) In order to log into an account, a user must provide both a password and a fingerprint that is captured using the user’s device.
+    :answer_c:  In order to log into an account, a user must provide both a password and a fingerprint that is captured using the user’s device.
     :feedback_c:
-    :answer_d: (D) When a user enters an incorrect password more than two times in a row, the user is locked out of the account for 24 hours.
+    :answer_d:  When a user enters an incorrect password more than two times in a row, the user is locked out of the account for 24 hours.
     :feedback_d:
     :correct: d